magit/emacsql/README.md

-# Emacsql
+# EmacSQL

-Emacsql is a high-level Emacs Lisp front-end for SQLite (primarily), PostgreSQL, MySQL, and potentially other SQL databases.
+EmacSQL is a high-level Emacs Lisp front-end for SQLite (primarily), PostgreSQL, MySQL, and potentially other SQL databases.

 It works by maintaining a inferior process running (a "connection")